 In a project expected to be the largest development of the decade in New York City, Sarah represented Technion-Israel Institute of Technology in connection with the Technion-Cornell joint venture, establishment of a new applied science and engineering university and related facilities on Roosevelt Island.
 She was involved in the construction of InterActive Corporation's futuristic headquarters and AOL's headquarters, including the CNN newsroom, in the Time Warner building.
-Internationally, she represents one of the joint venture partners constructing the expansion of the Panama Canal, and represented an EPC contractor who designed and constructed a 220-megawatt hydroelectric plant in Changuinola, Panama.
+Internationally, she represents one of the joint venture partners constructing the expansion of the Panama Canal, and represented developers and EPC contractors in the construction and litigation of power projects.

-Sarah has also been involved in the construction of industrial smelters, museums, waste ammonia recovery systems, solar power installations, health care facilities, and energy enhancement programs for a domestic major power producer.
+Sarah has also been involved in the construction of industrial smelters, museums, waste ammonia recovery systems, solar power installations, health care facilities, and energy enhancement programs for one of America's largest power producers.
 She is currently defending a European construction company in connection with Defense Base Act claims arising out of the 1968 crash of a B-52 bomber carrying nuclear warheads at an airbase in Greenland.
 She co-authors the leading treatise on construction law in New York.

 Sarah is co-author of the leading treatise on New York construction law, the New York Construction Law Manual.
 She also authors the chapter on New York law in Fifty State Construction Lien and Bond Law (3rd Edition) and the New York chapter in State-by-State Guide to Architect, Engineer and Contractor Licensing.
 Sarah also co-authored the chapter on "Legal Relationships" in Temporary Structures in Construction (3rd Edition).